 Efficiency Vermont.
 Technical Reference User Manual: Measure Savings Algorithms and Cost Assumptions (July 2008).

-All valuesvvalues are taken from the ENERGY STAR Savings Calculators at www.energystar.gov.
+Values are taken from the ENERGY STAR Savings Calculators or, if a given configuration is not listed in the ENERGY STAR Savings Calculator, an average of all models of a given configuration from ENERGY STAR Refrigerators Qualified Products list.
+The ENERGY STAR Savings Calculator and ENERGY STAR Refrigerators Qualified Products list can be found at www.energystar.gov.